Grey heron: In human culture

-In Ancient Egypt, the bird deity Bennu, associated with the sun, creation, and rebirth, was depicted as a heron in New Kingdom artwork.
+Bennu, an ancient Egyptian deity associated with the sun, creation, and rebirth, was depicted as a heron in New Kingdom artwork.

-In Ancient Rome, the heron was a bird of divination that gave an augury (sign of a coming event) by its call, like the raven, stork, and owl.
+In ancient Rome, the heron was a bird of divination that gave an augury (sign of a coming event) by its call, like the raven, stork, and owl.

+During the Middle Ages in the British Isles, herons were associated with chivalry and commonly featured on coats of arms, as their stoic stance while fishing came to be associated with virtues such as patience, contemplation and nobility.
 Roast heron was once a specially prized dish in Britain for special occasions such as state banquets.
 For the appointment of George Neville as Archbishop of York in 1465, 400 herons were served to the guests.
 Young birds were still being shot and eaten in Romney Marsh in 1896.
 Two grey herons feature in a stained-glass window of the church in Selborne, Hampshire.

 The English surnames Earnshaw, Hernshaw, Herne, and Heron all derive from the heron, the suffix -shaw meaning a wood, referring to a place where herons nested.

+The bird is common in the Maldives under the name of Maakana and has given its name to the character of a satirical TV show.